mzhai20/CourseProject/README.md

   - Documentation.pdf
   - Code
     - ExpertSearch_LDA.ipynb
-    - ExpertSearch.zip (see Releases on the right side of the page)
+    - ExpertSearch.zip (in Releases on the right side of the page, under About section)
   - Software usage tutorial presentation link: https://youtu.be/WXJgNFB4Nxo